RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 just filter for ckeys with `%ckey lootgoblin614 barenjoyer999` to get logs from only those two.
 For the full list of commands, see [available commands](#available-commands-cheat-sheet)

+**Caution:** before using ckey search, verify nothing broke by typing `logs.who`.
+If you see strange ckeys, something probably broke and this might be unreliable.
+You can still use it normally if your target's ckey is only shown once (or if you input all of their different ckeys shown there). if not, use the `%string` search instead.

 When you're done just type `%s` to save to a file, and you're all done.
 Good luck with the appeal!

 ### Available commands (cheat sheet)